dipam7/youtube-helper/README.md

 2. Click the extension icon
 3. The extension will display the video title, duration, and description
 4. If the video is under 20 minutes, you can click "Analyze Soccer Highlights"
-5. The extension will use Gemini to determine if it's a soccer highlights video
+5. The extension will use Claude to determine if it's a soccer highlights video

 ## Implementation Details

 The extension consists of:

-- **manifest.json**: Extension configuration
+- **manifest.json**: Extension configuration with permissions for YouTube and Claude API
 - **popup.html/js**: UI that appears when clicking the extension icon
 - **content.js**: Script that extracts data from YouTube pages
 - **background.js**: Background service worker that handles events